Linecom-lik/Linecom-Wear-Translate/README.md

 # Linecom-Wear-Translate
-Translate App on Apple Watch
+A Simple Translate App on Apple Watch.